-If your school has live chat enabled, you are able to communicate with participants during the taking session of your digital test.
+If live chat enabled in a digital test, instructors and invigilators are able to communicate with participants during the taking session of a digital test.

 Enable live chat

-- Select your assignment or use the search bar.
+- Navigate to your assignment or use the search bar.

 - Click settings Settings in the menu at the top.